DM3YAB/DualBatterySolarCharger/Documentation/SystemArchitecture.md

 The BatteryAssistCharger independently controls the charging requirements and protection of the 12 V battery.

+External DC power can therefore charge the corresponding battery without requiring SolarShare operation.

-### Power distribution
+### Solar power distribution

-The BatterySourceCharger determines how much of the available solar power may be used by the BatteryAssistCharger.
+When solar power is available, the BatterySourceCharger determines how much of this power may be used by the BatteryAssistCharger.

 The BatteryAssistCharger may use this granted power, but it must not independently increase the load on the 24 V system beyond that grant.

+Power supplied through the Source Main / Max InputDC is not automatically made available as SolarShare.

 ## 4. BatterySourceCharger

-The **BatterySourceCharger** is the primary controller of the solar energy system.
+The **BatterySourceCharger** is the primary controller of the 24 V battery and solar-energy system.

 Its responsibilities include:

 - solar MPPT,
+- external DC charging,
 - 24 V battery charging,
 - input-source selection,
 - DC/DC converter control,